sorinburghiu2323/BarnabyBrewhouse/README.md

 ## Setup

-Simply run the python script related to the project.
+Simply run the python script related to the project (`barnaby_brewhouse.py`)

+You must use the CSV provided for the data analysis.